leeclemnet/leeclemnet.github.io/projects.md

 </li>

 <li>
-<h4>Social Representative, <a href="http://arrow.utias.utoronto.ca/~asa/">UTIAS Aerospace Students Association</a></h4>
+<h4>President, <a href="http://arrow.utias.utoronto.ca/~asa/">UTIAS Aerospace Students Association</a> (2016-17)</h4>
 <a href="http://arrow.utias.utoronto.ca/~asa/">
 <img src="{{ site.url }}/assets/pics/asa.png" height="128pt"/>
 </a>
 The ASA is responsible for representing graduate students at UTIAS and organizing athletic and social events.
-As Social Representative, I organize a variety of fun events like Trivia Night, Pancake Breakfasts, and even Room Escapes.
+As ASA President, I coordinate a team of 14 students to organize a variety of fun events like Trivia Night, Pancake Breakfasts, BBQs, and Camping Trips, and collaborate with the UTIAS administration to improve the overall graduate student experience at UTIAS.
+<br/><i>Previously: Social Coordinator (2015-16)</i>
 </li>

 <li>
-<h4>Member, UTIAS Student Experience Committee</h4>
+<h4>Member, UTIAS Student Experience Committee (2015-16)</h4>
 The SEC is responsible for gathering data about the UTIAS student body's experiences at the Institute and making a report to the Director summarizing the data and providing suggestions for improvement.
 </li>